Home

 9. Some citrus oils are light sensitizing.
 Avoid direct sunlight and tanning beds 12 -24 hours to avoid rash and dark pigmentation.
 Single oils and blends that contain citrus include lemon, orange, tangerine, grapefruit, bergamot, white angelica, citrus fresh, and joy.

-11. Bath: Never add essential oils directly to bath water as they can burn the skin.
-Use a dispersing agent, such as a bath gel base, bath salts, etc., when adding essential oils to bath water.
+11. Bath: Never add essential oils directly to bath water as they can irritate the skin.
+Use a dispersing agent, such as a bath gel base, baking soda, Epsom salts, bath salts, etc., when adding essential oils to bath water.

-12. Do not apply undiluted or “neat” essential oils to parts of the body that are hot, dry or tender.
+12. Do not apply essential oils undiluted or “neat” on parts of the body that are hot, dry, or tender.
 Instead, use a compress that has been soaked in cold water filled with dispersed essential oils.

 Essential Oil Safety for Babies and Children